omnilaboratory/obd/docs/OBD-README.md

 # Installation
 The following instruction works for Ubuntu 14.04.4 LTS, golang 1.10 or later.

+You could download the binary we compiled to major platforms at [here](https://github.com/omnilaboratory/obd/releases), and ignor step 1 and 3.

 ## step 1: fetch the source code

 on your terminal: